TheExGenesis/community-archive/README.md

 ## Contributing

 We welcome all contributions!
 Contribute to the code, or upload your archive, clone it & try it locally, join our discord & give us feedback or ideas.

+## Roadmap

+See our detailed [Roadmap](docs/roadmap.md) for planned features and improvements.

+**Key focus areas:**

+Infra

+- [ ] Browser extension for DB updates via Twitter client API scraping
+- [ ] Storing and making embeddings for semantic search
+- [ ] more ...

+Apps

+- [ ] Websim-style app for exploring the data with dynamic UI and analysis
+- [ ] User summary pages (interests, projects, relationships)
+- [ ] Discourse mapping
+- [ ] much more ...